MackieLoeffel/avr-vm/README.md

 development.
 But if you want to use it and have a problem, feel free to open an issue or a PR.

-Since the original vm used some code from my professor, for which I don't have a license, the current version in this repository doesn't compile.
+Since the code for the GUI was supplied by the professor, the code is currently only working with the `no_gui` feature, see below.

+Some test programs can be found in `./test`.
+The VM is only tested to work with these programs.
+Only the instructions of these programs are currently implemented.

 ## Installation

 For using this VM you need to do the following steps:

 1.  clone this repository

 2. This project uses [Dynasm-rs](https://github.com/CensoredUsername/dynasm-rs) for the JIT-compiler, which is a compiler plugin and needs the nightly Rust compiler.
 A working version can be installed using [Rustup](https://rustup.rs/):
     `rustup override set nightly-2017-02-13`

 3. For running the tests and compiling C-Code and assembler to AVR bytecode, `gcc-avr` is needed.
 It can be installed either from
     <http://www.atmel.com/tools/ATMELAVRTOOLCHAINFORLINUX.aspx>